oconnor0/BeaconRoad/Pregens/ElfRogue.md

 - Special: 0/2 `[ ][ ]`

 - Special Abilities:
+    - **Reflexes.** When there's a question about who acts first, the answer is you.
+        - *You may choose to act *cautiously* in combat, but if an enemy would attempt to act against you, you may take your turn before they do.*
+        - *This ability gives you the initiative in most situations.
+Some specially trained NPCs might also have reflexes, but otherwise, you're always the first to act, and can interrupt anyone else who tries to beat you to the punch.
+This ability usually doesn't negate the need to make an action roll that you would otherwise have to make, but it may improve your position or effect.*
     - **Sharpshooter.** You do not suffer Disadvantage when making ranged weapon attacks at distances beyond their first range increment.
 You can **push yourself** to do one of the following: *make a ranged attack at extreme distance beyond what's normal for the weapon---unleash a barrage of rapid fire to suppress the enemy.*
         - *When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (advantage, +1 effect, etc.) in addition to the special ability.*
 - Powers:
+    - Aim
+        - Requires: MIND d4, Hunt 1.
+        - Cost: Action.
+        - Effect: Gain *advantage* on your next ranged attack this turn.
+    - Basic Ranged Attack
+        - Requires: *Ranged* weapon.
+        - Cost: Action.
+        - Target: 1 creature within your weapon's range.
+            - *You may target a creature at double your weapon's range by suffering Disadvantage on your attack action roll.*
+        - Attack: Hunt/BODY! vs IRON.
+        - Hit: (half Hunt)[POW] + [BODY] *kinetic* damage.
     - Clarity
         - Requires: MIND d6.
         - Cost: Action, Stress 3 (range 1, condition 2).
         - Target: 1 creature within 30'.
         - Effect: The target gains *focused* for 1 minute (10 rounds).
+    - Dodge
+        - Requires: BODY d6, Prowl 1.
+        - Cost: Reaction, Stress 1.
+        - Trigger: You are targeted by an attack.
+        - Effect: Maneuver up to half your stride.
     - Interrupt
         - Requires: MIND d6
         - Cost: Reaction.